yursha/howtos/vcs/git.md

 - http://stackoverflow.com/questions/822811/showing-which-files-have-changed-between-two-revisions

+# See file at a specific revision
-- `git show v2.5:Makefile` - time machine for a file.
+- `git show REVISION:Makefile` - time machine for a file.

 # Art of merging and conflict resolution
 ## Refs